Writing data to a cloud data warehouse (Snowflake) - Cloud

 Before you begin

-• You have retrieved the financial_transactions.avro file from the Downloads tab in the left panel of this page and you have uploaded it to your Amazon S3 bucket.
+• You have downloaded the financial_transactions.avro file and you have uploaded it to your Amazon S3 bucket.

 • You have reproduced and duplicated the pipeline described in Writing data to a cloud storage (S3) and you will be working on this duplicated pipeline.